No Observational Evidence for Dark Matter Nor a Large Metallicity Spread in the Extreme Milky Way Satellite Ursa Major III / UNIONS 1: Reclassifying UM a III/U1 as a Likely Star Cluster

 Despite all of the above, could \unoshort{} still be a dwarf galaxy?
 Possibly yes: even our strongest upper limit permits dark matter contents up to $M/L_V < \MLRatioBayesLogPureEtwo \ \rm M_{\odot}L_{\odot}^{-1}$.
 Moreover, as described above, there may be ultra-faint dwarfs with smaller claimed metallicity dispersions than our upper limits, and there are no existing theoretical predictions quantifying the stellar metallicity spreads (or lack thereof) expected from a self-enriched galaxy of such low mass.
 But, in the absence of ultra-precise ($\sigma \lesssim 0.1 \rm \ km \ s^{-1}$) velocity measurements for a large sample of stars across many epochs, it is possible that we may never be able to place the upper limit of $M/L_V \lesssim 2$ necessary to kinematically rule out dark matter beyond any reasonable doubt and thereby exclude the possibility that the system is a galaxy.
 This is particularly true if the system's intrinsic velocity dispersion is inflated due to primordial binaries (see \citealt{2025MNRAS.539.2485D}).
 We therefore believe it is most appropriate to regard ultra-faint, compact Milky Way satellites with similarly strong limits as star clusters until clear positive evidence proves otherwise.
 This avoids the risk of prematurely deriving constraints about dark matter and galaxy formation physics from objects with uncertain classifications.\footnote{To emphasize this point, we draw analogy to the case of faint globular cluster Palomar 13 -- initially thought to contain dark matter before radial velocity monitoring established its velocity dispersion to be the product of initially-unidentified binaries \citep{2002ApJ...574..783C,2004A&A...419..533B,2011ApJ...743..167B}.}

-To further test the true nature of \unoshort{}, we advocate that further efforts center around seeking evidence of chemical abundance differences (other than iron) across member stars that might re-establish its viability as a galaxy.
+To further test the true nature of \unoshort{}, we advocate that future efforts center around seeking evidence of chemical abundance differences (other than iron) across member stars that might re-establish its viability as a galaxy.
 Our low-resolution LRIS spectra could potentially constrain carbon and magnesium; we currently find these are less constraining than the Calcium K metallicities, but a more detailed study is forthcoming.
 Neutron-capture abundance measurements for even a single star would also provide valuable information about the system's classification, given that most ultra-faint dwarf galaxy stars are deficient in, e.g., strontium and barium relative to globular cluster stars at similar metallicity \citep{Kirby2017,2019ApJ...870...83J}.
-Finally, seeking signatures of stellar mass loss could potentially distinguish between the the dark-matter-dominated dynamical scenario proposed by \citet{2024ApJ...965...20E} and the collisional, stellar-remnant-dominated scenario discussed by \citet{2025MNRAS.539.2485D}.
+Finally, seeking signatures of stellar mass loss such as tidal tails or a depleted stellar mass function could potentially distinguish between the dark-matter-dominated dynamical scenario proposed by \citet{2024ApJ...965...20E} and the collisional, stellar-remnant-dominated scenario discussed by \citet{2025MNRAS.539.2485D}.